Prompt-based Zero-shot Relation Extraction with Semantic Knowledge Augmentation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we propose a prompt-based ZS-SKA utilizing semantic knowledge augmentation to detect unseen relations with no corresponding labeled data available for training to tackle with zero-shot relation classification task.
-The experiments show that with augmented instances and prompts generated through a knowledge graph, ZS-SKA outperforms other state-of-the-art models under zero-shot learning.
-We have also conducted extensive experiments to study different aspects of ZS-SKA, from ablation study to hyperparameter sensitivity, and demonstrate the effectiveness and robustness of our proposed model.
-We plan to explore the following directions in future work: (1) Different ways of instance generation and prompt designs for semantic augmented data.
+We propose a ZS-SKA utilizing semantic knowledge augmentation to extract unseen relation triplets with no labeled data available for training to tackle with zero-shot RTE.
+The experiments show that with augmented instances, prompts generated through a knowledge graph, and a NER extractor with prompts, ZS-SKA outperforms other SOTA zero-shot RTE models.
+We have also conducted extensive experiments to study different aspects of ZS-SKA, from ablation study, and case study to hyperparameter sensitivity, and demonstrate the effectiveness and robustness of our proposed model.
+In future work, we plan to explore: (1) Different ways of instance generation and prompt designs for semantic augmented data.
 (2) Better approaches for constructing virtual labels in the prompt template.
+(3) More SOTA data augmentation techniques to generate data for zero-shot tasks to further improve the performance.